 Trinity Valley Community College provides housing on the Henderson County Campus for 350 students.
-Northeast and Northwest Halls are men's dormitories.
+Northeast and Northwest Halls are men's residential halls.
 South and West Halls are reserved for women.
-Each dormitory is conveniently located near classrooms, library, cafeteria, student center, and access to laundry facilities.
+Each residential hall is conveniently located near classrooms, the library, cafeteria, student center, and offers access to laundry facilities.

-All dormitory rooms are equipped with furnishings for two persons, basic cable service, heating and air-conditioning.
-Rooms are on a suite basis with semi-private bathrooms.
+All rooms are equipped with furnishings for two persons, basic cable service, heating, and air conditioning.
+Rooms are arranged in suites with semi-private bathrooms.
 Students are required to bring bed linens, pillows, and towels.

-The lounge/reception area in each building contains color television, and soft drink machines.
+The lounge/reception area in each building contains color television and soft drink machines.